What is the Stamp Stampede?

 How can I get more involved?

-You can set up a stamping station at your business, host stamping parties, promote the campaign on social media like Facebook, Pinterest and Twitter, share the campaign with your friends.
 If you would like help brainstorming ideas, email us and we’ll be happy to talk.
 Are you a regular at a bar, restaurant, cafe, or business in your area?
 Ask them to put up a Stamping Station — they really help give the movement credibility and visibility!
 There are also dozens of other amazing organizations working on this issue that could use your time and support.

 What do you do with the money from stamp sales?